Aliens of America: UFOs and Abductions Through the Years

 Close Encounters and Abductions

-Sometimes, aliens descend from their UFOs and actually attempt to make contact.
-This was the experience of the Sutton family in rural Kentucky, who claimed they encountered a dozen "goblins" in 1955.
+Sometimes, aliens descend from their UFOs and attempt to make contact.
+This was the experience of the Sutton family in rural Kentucky, who claimed they encountered a dozen “goblins” in 1955.
 The family said that first they saw a light streak across the sky, and then goblins floated down from nearby trees.
 The family shot at them with their guns and eventually left to get a sheriff; when they returned, the creatures were gone.

 In 1952, a woman named Kathleen May took her children and some neighborhood kids to investigate an object they had just watched fall from the sky.
-When they arrived at the site of the crash, they saw a ten-foot tall creature with glowing red eyes; it had massive hands and was making an ominous hissing noise.
+When they arrived at the site of the crash, they saw a ten-foot-tall creature with glowing red eyes; it had massive hands and was making an ominous hissing noise.
 They fled, and all of the witnesses fell ill after the incident.

 Perhaps no direct encounter with aliens has been more influential than what happened to Betty and Barney Hill in 1961.
 One night, the Hills were driving through New Hampshire’s labyrinthine White Mountains when they realized that a peculiar light in the sky appeared to be following them.
 They eventually made it home to Portsmouth, though when they arrived their watches had stopped working and their shoes were scuffed—and neither of them could remember a full two hours of the previous night.

 With the aid of a psychiatrist, the couple eventually admitted what had happened: Grey creatures with bright eyes had led them into a massive metal disc.
-They'd examined the Hills, wiped their memory, and released them.
-The couple's story led to an Air Force inquiry and inspired Project Blue Book, an investigation force that focused on alien abduction reports.
+They’d examined the Hills, wiped their memory, and released them.
+The couple’s story led to an Air Force inquiry and inspired Project Blue Book, an investigation force that focused on alien abduction reports.
 It also shaped alien abduction narratives for years to come.
-Before the Hills, most encounters with aliens had been friendly and harmless; afterwards, speculation about abductions and probes blossomed rampantly.
+Before the Hills, most encounters with aliens had been friendly and harmless; afterward, speculation about abductions and probes blossomed rampantly.

-The couple's story also became the blueprint for a certain type of alien.
-Known as "greys" in UFO circles, the Hills' distinct aliens were spotted again and again over the years.
-This means that either dozens of people have experienced the same delusion, perhaps drawing subconscious inspiration from the Hills' story—or it means that a race of big-headed, bright-eyed, grey aliens are really descending down to Earth, investigating humans and floating back to wherever they came from, data in tow.
+The couple’s story also became the blueprint for a certain type of alien.
+Known as “greys” in UFO circles, the Hills’ distinct aliens were spotted again and again over the years.
+This means that either dozens of people have experienced the same delusion, perhaps drawing subconscious inspiration from the Hills’ story—or it means that a race of big-headed, bright-eyed, grey aliens are really descending to Earth, investigating humans and floating back to wherever they came from, data in tow.

 These aliens were spotted in another one of the most notorious cases of alien abduction ever to shake America—the story of Travis Walton.
 In 1971, Walton and five other forestry workers were making their way through the woods when they saw a bright light in the distance.
 Walton strode towards it, only to be shocked brutally by the glow.
 The five others ran off and reported their coworker missing.
 When Walton was discovered five days later, he reported that he’d been taken onto a ship and investigated by grey aliens who used some kind of gas to render him unconscious.
 Walton also said he met several other strangely good-looking humans, clad in blue uniforms, who conducted experiments on him in a large warehouse that appeared to be full of other flying saucers.